Indicator’s Wording

 1) List a limited number of the most important business practices promoted by the intervention (e.g. less than 5 practices – more would be time-consuming to measure).
 These can include, for example, new marketing methods, use of a new accountancy system or new ways of recruiting staff.
 Alternatively, you can just select a specific business model that your intervention encourages businesses to adopt.

 3) Per each targeted business, use interviews / reviews of financial documents / reviews of the M&E data to identify how much of its own (including borrowed) money the business invested in adopting the promoted business practices / model the business covered.
-Ensure that you also count the costs of people’s time, as this often is the most costly investment.
+This should exclude any funding the business has received from any grants / subsidies.
+Ensure that you also count the costs of people’s time, as this is often the most costly investment.

 4) Per each targeted business, identify how much money your project (and/or any other actor that provided support) spent on supporting the adoption of the promoted business practices / model.